Showing posts with label 1995. Show all posts

 Glad?

-Imagine a fantastic sci-fi future where we are a member of an exciting explorational team called X-Plorer.
-Deep space is scary and, you guessed it, something went wrong!
+Imagine a fantastic sci-fi future where we are members of an exciting explorational team called X-Plorer.
+Deep space is scary, and, you guessed it, something went wrong!
 But something always goes wrong, right?
-Yep, we end up stranded on an alien planet light years from home.
+Yep, we end up stranded on an alien planet light-years from home.
 Of course, it's an unfriendly world of vicious creatures that need killing before we can escape home.
 Or is it just a Joust ripoff set in the wilderness?

 Sadly, that's not possible for the unlucky ST protagonist because our conversion appears somewhat unfinished with only two levels complete.
 Not only that but when/if you reach the end, you're left trapped in the final room.
 Regardless, we still have a huge game with dozens of screens!